Rookout/docs/docs/debug-session-setup.md

 ---
-id: server-selection
+id: debug-session-setup
 title: Debug session setup
-sidebar_label: Servers Selection
+sidebar_label: Debug session setup
 ---
-This screen will allow you to define the context of your debug session.
+This screen will allow you to select the context of your debug session.

 ### Set Up your Debug Session
 To start a debug session, define at least one of the following filters: